WPCloudDeploy/wp-cloud-deploy/README.md

 ## Change Log ##
 5.3.5
 ------
+* Fix: Stay on the same settings tab after saving settings.
 * Fix: WPAPP - Make sure that the configuration files in the /etc/letsencrypt/renewal folder gets pushed when copying a site to a different server.

 5.3.4